 If you want to know the difference between a news story and a feature this is the guide for you.

-Understanding the difference between these two pieces of editorial is vital if you want to excel at PR.
+Understanding the difference between these two pieces of editorial is vital if you want to excel at public relations.

 It will inform you of the lead times – the time between creating the story and publication – that you need to stick to.